randomcontrol/mkdocs/metacode/docs/Nodes/Motion Controller/moc_frontplate.md

 #### Easing tension
 `Python: "moc_easing_tension"`

-Defines how smoothly or abruptly the curve adapts to its in/out endpoints. tension=1 produces a dry-looking linear interpolation. tension=0 accelerates calmly at the beginning and deccelerates calmly towards end.
+Defines how smoothly or abruptly the motion reaches its in/out endpoints. tension=1 produces a dry-looking linear interpolation. tension=0 accelerates calmly at the beginning and deccelerates calmly towards end.

 #### Profile gradient
 `Python: "moc_easing_custom_profile"`